Solar Energy Basics

 - Solar Water Heaters

-- Applications of Solar Energy
+- Applications of Solar Power

-How solar panels work: NASA Explanation.
+How photovoltaic solar technology works: NASA Explanation.

 Some of the semiconductor materials used in the construction of solar cells and solar panels includes: